 Tier 1 Capital Ratio

-Tier 1 Capital Ratio is the ratio of Tier 1 capital (capital that is available for banks on a going concern basis) as a proportion of bank’s risk-weighted assets.
-Tier 1 capital includes the bank’s shareholder’s equity, retained earnings, accumulated other comprehensive income, and contingently convertible and perpetual debt instruments of the bank.
+Tier 1 Capital Ratio is the ratio of Tier 1 capital (capital available for banks on a going concern basis) as a proportion of the bank’s risk-weighted assets.
+Tier 1 capital includes the bank’s shareholder’s equity, retained earnings, accumulated other comprehensive income, and the bank’s continuously convertible and perpetual debt instruments.

-- Basel III norms laid emphasis on increasing the loss-absorbing capacity of banks to be better prepared for financial crisis events, by strengthening the capital ratios of the banks.
-Basel III norms required a minimum Tier 1 capital ratio of 6% and the total capital ratio of 8%.
-The III accord also requires banks to maintain a capital buffer of 2.5% over and above the total capital requirement of 8%, to provide additional comfort.
+- Basel III norms emphasized increasing the loss-absorbing capacity of banks to be better prepared for financial crisis events by strengthening the banks’ capital ratios.
+Basel IIIBasel IIIBasel III is a regulatory framework designed to strengthen bank capital requirements while also mitigating risk.
+It is an extension in the Basel Accords, designed and agreed upon by members of the Basel Committee on Banking Supervision. norms required a minimum Tier 1 capital ratio of 6% and the total capital ratio of 8%.
+The III accord also requires banks to maintain a capital buffer of 2.5% over and above the total capital requirement of 8% to provide additional comfort.

 - = 4.5% + 1.5%